-The Incoterms 2010 revision is of particular interest to companies in the United States (and their trading partners) for the following reasons.
+The Incoterms 2010 and Incoterms 2020 revisions are of particular interest to companies in the United States (and their trading partners) for the following reasons.

 Incoterms vs the Uniform Commercial Code